mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 3/3 Smiley Smile - Beach Boys
 * 1st Listen:

+## 3/2/3 Last Splash - The Breeders
+* 1st/2nd Listen: Pretty good

+This album is thoroughly enjoyable all the way through.
+It's clear to see Kim Deal's influence on the Pixes.

 ## 3/2 Trompe Le Monde - Pixes
 * 1st Listen: Ok/ pretty good